alice-doc/alice-analysis-tutorial/analysis/classes.md

   int width, height;
 }
 ```
 This example lives in 2-dimensional space, so our polygon is fully defined by its width and its height.
 The two polygons that we want to define, are a rectangle and a triangle.
-The Rectangle can be defined as follows
+The rectangle can be defined as follows

 ```cpp
     class Rectangle : public Polygon